Tamaqua station

-The Tamaqua station is a disused railway station that is located in Tamaqua, Pennsylvania.
+The Tamaqua station is a historic railway station in Tamaqua, Pennsylvania, that currently serves as a visitor center, restaurant, and boarding location for Reading Blue Mountain and Northern Railroad excursion trains.
 It is part of the Tamaqua Historic District.

 It was listed on the National Register of Historic Places on December 26, 1985, as the Reading Railroad Passenger Station-Tamaqua.

 History and architectural features

 19th century

 This station was originally built by the Philadelphia and Reading Railroad in 1874, which had earlier acquired the Little Schuylkill Navigation, Railroad and Coal Company.
 It is a one-story brick building that was designed in the Italianate style.

 In 1880, an addition was made to the original 1874, giving it a T-plan.
 In 1885, a freight house was added.

 20th century

 The station ceased train operations in 1961 and was formally abandoned in 1981.

 In 1984, a local family offered to purchase the railroad station and proposed that the building would be turned into a museum, similar to Steamtown, U.S.A. in Scranton.

 On December 26, 1985, it was listed on the National Register of Historic Places as Reading Railroad Passenger Station—Tamaqua.